dwarvesf/playbook/engineering/frontend.md

 ## React

-We use React for most projects, so this guide mostly leans toward best practices for React and libraries that use React or work well React.
+We use React for most projects, so this guide mostly leans toward best practices for React and libraries that use (or work well with) React.

-## Backend

-TBD

 ## Project structure